-Required contributions for the Minnesota State Colleges and Universities were:
+Required contributions for Minnesota State were:

 (In Thousands)

 Fiscal Year Employer Employee

+2016 \$ 28,287 \$ 21,215

-2015 \$ 28,527 \$ 21,395
+2015 28,527 21,395

 2014 28,574 21,356

-2013 27,993 20,931

 Supplemental Retirement Plan (SRP)

 Participation - Every unclassified employee who has completed two full time years of unclassified service with Minnesota State Colleges and Universities must participate upon achieving eligibility.
 The eligible employee is enrolled on the first day of the fiscal year following completion of two full time years.
 Vesting occurs immediately and normal retirement age is 55.